-A Darvocet recall was issued in November 2010, after the FDA determined that propoxyphen-based painkillers, which also include Darvon and generic equivalents, may increase the risk of heart problems and other potentially life-threatening injuries, such as suicide and overdose.
+A Darvocet recall was issued in November 2010, after the FDA determined that propoxyphen-based painkillers, which also include Darvon and generic equivalents, may increase the risk of heart problems and other potentially life-threatening injuries, such as suicide and heart attack.

 The Darvocet lawyers at Saiontz & Kirk, P.A. are reviewing potential lawsuits for users of Darvon and Darvocet.
 Cases were previously evaluated for individuals who have suffered heart problems, such as: